nym-zone/easyseed/README.md

 For further details, [RTFM](https://raw.githubusercontent.com/nym-zone/easyseed/master/easyseed.1.txt).
 Yes, it has a manpage.
 Software is unworthy of release if it does not have a proper manpage.

 License: AVL v0.0.1 with Bitcoin clause.
 I would prefer to disclaim copyright, and and release things to the public domain (*the public domain is not a license, “CC0” people*).
 However, this is not an ideal world.

+Please direct usage discussion to the [forum thread](https://bitcointalk.org/index.php?topic=2664861.0), and bugs or concrete technical matters to the issue tracker.

 ## Installation